Lyon 2026: The TL;DR

 Begin your morning as locals do—with coffee, bread, and unhurried conversation.
 Lyon’s markets are not performances; they are the city’s heartbeat.

-Antique corners: Hidden side streets invite wandering rather than planning.
+Antique Corners: Hidden side streets invite wandering rather than planning.
+Duck into a quiet alley and let the geometry of the Renaissance stone guide your lens.

 Where to Stay: Greet Hotel Lyon Centre